maddigits/maddigits.github.com/_posts/2012-11-08-building-a-simple-and-non-intrusive-ajax-status-with-coffeescript-in-rubyonrails.md

 ---
 layout: post
 title: "Building a simple and non intrusive AJAX status with CoffeeScript in RubyOnRails"
-description: "A simple tutorial explaining how to made a simple coffeescript that can automagically show and hide a loading spin while doing a ajax call."
-category: code
-tags: [coffeescript, rails, ruby]
 ---

-{% include JB/setup %}
+## tl;dr

+> A simple tutorial explaining how to made a simple coffeescript that can automagically show and hide a loading spin while doing a ajax call.

 ## Hi